jaswingumpella/codevision/PRD.md

    * Diagrams (class, component, use case, ERD, DB schema, sequence)
    * Gherkin feature listing
    * Call flow view, with inter-service calls
-2. All derived content is persisted to H2 for that repo, overwriting previous runs for that same repo.
+2. All derived content is persisted to PostgreSQL for that repo, overwriting previous runs for that same repo.
 3. Cycles in code do not crash or loop forever; instead, diagrams and call flows show a readable cyclic reference marker.
 4. The React UI shows all sections in a left-nav dashboard, with light/dark mode, filters, toggles, downloads.
 5. The backend exposes: